nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/about.md

   content : "Hi, I am Nadia!
 I am an entrepreneur, consultant and engineer, and I enjoy solving problems creatively and working on initiatives that concretely help people.

-  My expertise lies in entrepreneurship, business strategy, change management, project coordination, operational excellence and marketing.
+  My expertise lies in entrepreneurship, business strategy, change management, project leadership, operational excellence and marketing.

   During my experiences, I have worked with a wide range of stakeholders in startups, medium-sized and large enterprises from various industries worldwide, both as an external consultant and employee.
 I have also created and managed my own business.